edgio-docs/edgio-docs/src/pages/guides/app_security/rate_rules.md

 catch-all rules should be placed closer to the bottom.
 This ensures that your rate limits are applied to requests as intended.

-In this scenario, your Security Application Manager configuration determines that the following rate rules will be applied to all requests.
+In this scenario, your Security Application configuration determines that the following rate rules will be applied to all requests.